Origins of Judaism

 During the Babylonian captivity of the 6th and 5th centuries BCE (Iron Age II), certain circles within exiled Judeans in Babylon refined pre-existing ideas about Yahwism, such as the nature of divine election, law and covenants.
 Their ideas came to dominate the Jewish community in the following centuries.

 From the 5th century BCE until 70 CE, Yahwism evolved into the various theological schools of Second Temple Judaism, besides Hellenistic Judaism in the diaspora.
-Second Temple Jewish eschatology has similarities with Zoroastrianism.
 The text of the Hebrew Bible was redacted into its extant form in this period and possibly formally canonized, as well.
 Textual evidence pointing to widespread observance of the Mosaic law among ordinary Jews first appears in the writings of Hecataeus of Abdera around 300 BCE, during the early Hellenistic period.

 Rabbinic Judaism developed in late antiquity, during the 3rd to 6th centuries CE; the Masoretic Text of the Hebrew Bible and the Talmud were compiled in this period.
 The oldest manuscripts of the Masoretic tradition come from the 10th and 11th centuries CE, in the form of the Aleppo Codex (of the later portions of the 10th century CE) and of the Leningrad Codex (dated to 1008–1009 CE).
 Due largely to censoring and the burning of manuscripts in medieval Europe, the oldest existing manuscripts of various rabbinic works are quite late.
 The oldest surviving complete manuscript copy of the Babylonian Talmud dates from 1342 CE.